Can Dogs Eat Nuts? 11 Most Popular Nuts for Dogs

 1. Is It Safe for Dogs to Eat Nuts?

-Nuts are safe for dogs to eat so long as you choose canine-friendly varieties such as cashews, chestnuts, and peanuts.
+Nuts are safe for dogs to eat as long as you choose canine-friendly varieties such as cashews, chestnuts, and peanuts.

 Although these nuts are considered okay for your pooch, offer them in moderation as they are high-fat foods.